angular/components/src/lib/tabs/OVERVIEW.md

-The Angular Material tab group helps organize content into separate views where one view is visible at one time.
-Each tab has a label at the top of the group in the tab header and the active tab's label is designated with an animated ink bar.
-When the list of tab labels exceeds the width of the header, pagination controls appear to allow the user to scroll to their desired tab.
+The Angular Material tab group helps organize content into separate views where only one view can be visible at a time.
+Each tab's label is shown in the tab header and the active tab's label is designated with the animated ink bar.
+When the list of tab labels exceeds the width of the header, pagination controls appear to let the user scroll left and right across the labels.

-The active tab is set using the `selectedIndex` input or through user interaction by selecting a tab label on the header.
+The active tab may be set using the `selectedIndex` input or when the user selects one of the tab labels in the header.

 <!-- example(tab-overview) -->

 ### Events

+The `selectChange` output event is emitted when the active tab changes.

 The `focusChange` output event is emitted when the user puts focus on any of the tab labels in the header, usually through keyboard navigation.

-The `selectChange` output event is emitted when the active tab changes.

 ### Labels

-If the tab's label can simply be displayed as text, then the simple tab-group API can be used.
+If a tab's label is only text then the simple tab-group API can be used.

 ```html
 <md-tab-group>